Prem-Swarup/dsa/README.md

-# cp
+# dsa
 - to keep various important data structures and algorithms
-- to keep various snippets and boilerplate code for cp
+- to keep various codes for various problems